We all catch ourselves being antagonistic on occasions, but some people are dangerously antagonistic.

-Be alert!
 These are individuals who use a variety of deceitful tactics to alienate people from each other.
-They take a strange kind of twisted pleasure in dividing people, especially if it draws a following for themselves or makes them look better.
+They take strange pleasure in dividing people, especially if it draws a following for themselves or makes them look better.

-They will use subtle accusations, ask questions with raised eyebrows or resort to deceitful innuendo with “jokes” about the faults of others or with subtle implications about weaknesses in others — especially those they feel in competition with (albeit, narcissistically).
-They will also use flattery.
+They use subtle accusations, ask questions with raised eyebrows, or resort to deceitful innuendo.
+They draw attention to the faults of others by subtlety joking about perceived weaknesses in them.

 These are usually insecure people who look for ways to bring attention to faults of others to make themselves look better.
-The will lie to advance their cause or to make themselves look better and they view leadership as competition for recognition.
+The will even lie (lightly shade the truth) to advance their cause or to make themselves look better.
+They tend to view leadership as competition for recognition.

-This person will sow seeds of distrust to turn people against each other.
+This person enjoys sowing seeds of distrust to turn people against each other.
 He drives wedges between friends, neighbors, relatives and even church members.
-Like Absalom, he’ll do this to win the loyalties of others to himself and his agenda.
-But sometimes these dangerous people just take perverted pleasure in separating people from each other.
-Whatever the motivation, God hates the person who engages in this evil behavior (see: Proverbs 6:16-19).
-And, if this is what God hates, than He must love peace and unity among His people.
+Like Absalom, he desires the loyalties of others to himself and his agenda.
+But sometimes these dangerous individuals just take perverted pleasure in separating people from each other.
+Whatever their motivation, God hates the person who engages in this kind of evil behavior (see: Proverbs 6:16-19).
+And, since this is what God hates, He obviously loves peace and unity among His people.

 - “If it is possible, as far as it depends on you, live at peace with everyone” (Romans 12:18).